tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each Implementation is implemented by one and only one Mechansism.
 Each Implementation produces one to many Assertions.

 It is important that the chain of relationships from an instance of a bdqffdq:Assertion to a DataQualityNeed (e.g., an instance of a bdqffdq:Validation) be a chain of one to one relationships.
-To identify what test with what parameters made an assertion, it must be possible to follow the chain of relationships from an assertion to a single implementation to a single specification (with zero to many parameters) to a single method to a single DataQualityNeed (e.g., a validation, with one to many information elements).
+To identify what test with what parameters made an assertion, it must be possible to follow the chain of relationships from an assertion to a single implementation to a single specification (with zero to many parameters) to a single method to a single DataQualityNeed (e.g., a validation, with one to many Information Elements).
 Multiplicity should only be possible following on through policy to use cases (an assertion may pertain to multiple use cases), or when going from a DataQualityNeed to assertions.
 It is expected that an instance of a Validation would produce many instances of ValidationAssertions, each of those ValidationAssertions must be able to be related to the sole Validation that produced it.

 ## 4 Term index